hillaryychan/COMP6771/notes/04_Operator-Overloading.md

 A class may declare `friend` functions or classes.

 Those functions/classes are non-member functions that may access private parts of the class.
+In other words, they are functions defined **outside** the class, but have the ability to access all private and protected members of the class
 This is, in general, a ***bad idea***, but there are a few cases where it may be required:

 * Non-member operator overloads